PTT Bulletin Board System: Incidents and controversy

-But the mob rallying effects of the PTT went on full display in this incident.

-The death of Taiwan’s representative in Osaka
+The death of Taiwan's representative in Osaka

-Like all other anonymous or semi-anonymous internet communities in Taiwan, there's plenty of fake news and many acts of cyberbullying on PTT.
+Like all other anonymous or semi-anonymous internet communities in Taiwan, there is plenty of fake news and many acts of cyberbullying on PTT.
 In recent years, the most notable is one of Su Chii-Cherng (蘇啟誠), Taiwan's representative in Osaka, who committed suicide in 2018.
-Su Chii-Cherng left a letter saying he was suffering from hate speech received.
+Su Chii-Cherng left a letter saying that he was suffering from the hate speech he had received.
 His office was accused of not assisting Taiwanese tourists stranded at the Kansai International Airport in the wake of Typhoon Jebi.

-During the Typhoon Jebi crisis, fake news said that the Taiwanese tourist had to identify themselves as Chinese in order to be allowed to board China's bus that was used during the rescue efforts, and therefore led the other netizens in PTT to begin to criticize Frank Hsieh (謝長廷), Taiwan's representative in Japan.
-However, soon, a PTT account with the username "idcc" posted messages that claimed the Osaka office was out of Frank Hsieh's control and criticized the Osaka office should take all responsibility for the crisis.
-This was an untrue because the Osaka office directly reports to Frank Hsieh's office which was in fact the highest ranking government office of Taiwan in Japan, It was the Taiwan Representative Office.
+During the Typhoon Jebi crisis, it was falsely reported that Taiwanese tourists had to identify themselves as Chinese in order to be allowed to board a Chinese bus that was used during the rescue efforts, which resulted in Frank Hsieh, Taiwan's representative in Japan, receiving criticism from other PTT users.

+A PTT account with the username "idcc" posted messages that claimed that the Osaka office was beyond Hsieh's control and said that the Osaka office should take all responsibility for the crisis.
+This was untrue because the Osaka office directly reports to Frank Hsieh's office, which is the highest-ranking government office of Taiwan in Japan; the Taiwan Representative Office.
 Yet, the Osaka office took the blame from the media and netizens.
-Su finally found it unbearable and decided to commit suicide.
-Prosecutors later found that the account's IP address could be linked directly to Slow Yang (楊蕙如), who is considered as pro-DPP figure and a member of Frank Hsieh's faction.
-Furthermore, Slow Yang was accused of paying and asking others to post such fake news in order to protect Frank Hsieh at the expense of Mr. Su's life.
+Su found it unbearable and committed suicide.

+Prosecutors later found that the account's IP address could be linked directly to Slow Yang, who is considered as pro-DPP figure and a member of Frank Hsieh's faction.
+Furthermore, Slow Yang was accused of paying and asking others to post fake news in order to protect Frank Hsieh at the expense of Su's life.

 Manipulation of public opinion by political parties

-According to the interviews from Common Wealth Magazine, one of the biggest business magazines in Taiwan, people try to form public opinions in PTT and seek to influence the larger society especially during an election year.
+According to interviews from Common Wealth Magazine, one of the biggest business magazines in Taiwan, people try to form public opinions in PTT and seek to influence the larger society especially during an election year.

 Han Kuo-Yu and FFASIC

-In April 2019, a PTT account with the username “ken4645” posted an article titled “Is Wang Jin-Pyng (王金平) and Han Kuo-Yu (韓國瑜) related to China's online warriors?”
-This article, along with several fake photos, alleged and accused that Farmers’ and Fishermen's Association South Information Center (FFASIC) and KMT presidential candidate Han Kuo-Yu received funds from China and tried to purchase Facebook pages for spreading misleading information in order to affect public opinion related to the election.
+In April 2019, a PTT account with the username "ken4645" posted an article titled "Are Wang Jin-Pyng and Han Kuo-Yu related to China's online warriors?"
+This article, along with several fake photos, alleged that the Farmers' and Fishermen's Association South Information Center (FFASIC) and KMT presidential candidate Han Kuo-Yu received funds from China and tried to purchase Facebook pages for spreading misleading information in order to influence public opinion related to the election.
 However, the article was later proved to be false.
-The user spreading the said fake news proved to be linked to the pro-DPP group and thereafter was investigated by the prosecutor.
+The user spreading the hoax was proved to be linked to the pro-DPP group and thereafter was investigated by the prosecutor.